ionathanch/pi-forall/README.md

 This project requires Stack and Cabal, and has been tested with GHC 9.2.7.
 To compile the type checker, run `stack build`.
 To check a file `<file>`, run `stack exec -- stratt <file>`.
+If successful, the definitions in that file will be printed out explicitly annotated with levels and displacements.

 ## Grammar